 Scenic Drives and Beautiful Destinations

 Known as “America’s Favorite Drive,” the Blue Ridge Parkway is one of the easiest and best ways to take a scenic drive just for the heck of it.
-Plus, there are excellent stops along the way, like Mabry Mill, Chateau Morrisette, and Peaks of Otter…not to mention the beautiful overlooks and picnic areas.
+Plus, there are excellent stops along the way, like Mabry Mill and Peaks of Otter…not to mention the beautiful overlooks and picnic areas.

 Route 311 from Salem to New Castle is a beautiful valley drive that climbs over Catawba Mountain where you can pull over and take the Appalachian Trail to McAfee Knob, if you feel like it.
-Others will simply enjoy a down home meal at The Homeplace with a side of fall foliage and fresh air.
+Other great fall color hikes along the route include Dragon's Tooth and Potts Mountain.

 Windy Gap Mountain is just one highlight of Route 116 from Roanoke to Burnt Chimney.
 Another is what’s waiting on the other end: incredible ice cream at the Homestead Creamery.
-The 16 mile drive is full of vibrant foliage and interesting stops, like the Jubal Early Homeplace and Boone’s Country Store.
+The 16 mile drive is full of vibrant foliage and views as you make your way over the mountain and interesting stops like Boone’s Country Store.